-A vented baby bottle (also called anti-colic bottle) helps to soothe your baby’s tummy.
+A vented baby bottle (also called an anti-colic bottle) helps to soothe your baby’s tummy.
 Its design reduces the amount of air your baby ingests, which helps with common feeding issues such as colic, gas, and reflux.

 Colic and gas are common for babies.
 Although some claim they are more common in formula-fed infants, that’s not entirely true.
 Colics affect 1 in 5 babies, regardless of whether they are breast or formula-fed.